Hyperlipidemia: Screening age

 Health organizations does not have a consensus on the age to begin screening for hyperlipidemia.
 The CDC recommends cholesterol screenings once between ages 9 and 11, once again between 17 and 21, and every 4 to 6 years in adulthood.
 Doctors may recommend more frequent screenings for people with a family history of early heart attacks, heart disease, or if a child has obesity or diabetes.
 USPSTF recommends men older than 35 and women older than 45 to be screened.
 NCE-ATP III recommends all adults older than 20 to be screened as it may lead potential lifestyle modification that can reduce risks of other diseases.
 However, screening should be done for those with known CHD or risk-equivalent conditions (e.g. Acute Coronary Syndrome, history of heart attacks, Stable or Unstable angina, Transient ischemic attacks, Peripheral arterial disease of atherosclerotic origins, coronary or other arterial revascularization).

 Screening frequency

 Adults 20 years and older should have the cholesterol checked every four to six years, and most screening guidelines recommends testing every 5 years.
 USPSTF recommends increased frequency for people with elevated risk of CHD, which may be determined using cardiovascular disease risk scores.

 Management

 Management of hyperlipidemia includes maintenance of a normal body weight, increased physical activity, and decreased consumption of refined carbohydrates and simple sugars.
 Prescription drugs may be used to treat some people having significant risk factors, such as cardiovascular disease, LDL cholesterol greater than 190 mg/dL or diabetes.
 Common medication therapy is a statin.

+Lifestyle Modification

+The first step in managing hyperlipidemia should be lifestyle modification, which, if not proven to be effective, can be used in conjunction with medical management.
+One diet that was specifically developed to help lower cholesterol levels is called the TLC diet (therapeutic lifestyle changes diet).
+This was created by the National Heart, Lung, and Blood Institute in 1985 and combines physical activity, diet, and weight management to help lower cholesterol levels.